Want to automatically upload photos to Dropbox?

 If you want to sync photos to Dropbox more stably and from more diverse media, a powerful desktop freeware - AOMEI Backupper Standard can satisfy you better.
 It allows you to upload photos from your PC, external hard drive, NAS, cloud drive, mobile device (via USB cable or SD card adapter), etc. By using this freeware, you can also set up a sync schedule to achieve automatic uploading.

-Now as an example, I’ll introduce the approach to upload photos to Dropbox automatically from a certain folder on PC.
+As an example, I’ll introduce the approach to upload photos to Dropbox automatically from a certain folder on PC.

 1. Install and launch the freeware, switch to Sync tab and choose Basic Sync.